How to Create Video Teasers that Leave Your Audience Wanting More

 Average View Duration: Want to know if people are actually watching your video all the way through?
 Track the average view duration.
 The longer viewers stick around, the more your content is resonating with them.

 Shares are gold.
 If your video is getting passed around on social platforms, it means your audience finds it useful and appropriate.
-High social shares can lead to a ripple effect, Growing your your reach organically.
+High social shares can lead to a ripple effect, growing your your reach organically.

 Bounce Rate: Monitor the bounce rate for viewers who visit your website after watching your teaser.
 A high bounce rate means they’re leaving your site quickly, indicating a disconnect somewhere.
-Lowering this rate is key to keeping possible customers engaged.
+Lowering this rate is pivotal to keeping possible customers engaged.

 If your teaser is on a platform where users can subscribe to your channel, track your subscriber growth.
 An increase here signals growing interest and loyalty to your brand, which can lead to long-term engagement and sales.